cloudify-cosmo/docs.getcloudify.org/content/agents/overview.md

 There are several methods by which an agent can be installed, configured and started.

-The `remote` method uses SSH on linux hosts and WinRM on windows hosts.
+The `remote` method uses SSH on linux hosts and WinRM on Windows hosts.
 The `init_script` and `provided` methods make use of an initialization script that gets executed on the host when it gets created; This usually takes place during the `create` operation of the cloud specific plugin used (e.g. in Openstack, `userdata` is used).

 To configure which installation method will be used, set the `install_method` property in the compute node `agent_config` property.
 For example: